raystack/firehose/docs/reference/faq/index.md

 #### What is the Redis version supported ?

-Firehose uses Jedis v3.0.1 as of the latest release and hence any Redis version compatible with it can be used.
+Firehose uses Jedis v3.0.1 (as of the latest release) as the redis client.
+At the time of writing this documentation, Jedis is [fully compatible](https://github.com/redis/jedis#jedis) with redis 2.8.x, 3.x.x and above.

 #### What Data types are supported in Redis sink?